-A coordinated effort to implement the CEDS will lead to progress towards the following outcomes:
+A coordinated effort to implement the CEDS will lead to progress toward the following outcomes:

-- Population: Increased population and expansion of the workforce - Business Environment: Diversified economy that supports job creation, wealth creation, and a sustainable and vibrant economy - Quality of Life: Improved quality of life, including access to housing, health care, and recreation assets - Workforce: Expanded quantity and quality of workers in the region - Climate Resilience: Enhanced investment and ability to adapt to climate change impacts - Collaboration: Tighter integration of cross-region and cross-state efforts
+- Population: Increased population and expansion of the workforce. - Business Environment: Diversified economy that supports job creation, wealth creation, and a sustainable and vibrant economy. - Quality of Life: Improved quality of life, including access to housing, health care, and recreation assets. - Workforce: Expanded quantity and quality of workers in the region. - Resilience: Enhanced investment and ability to adapt to broadly changing environmental impacts. - Collaboration: Tighter integration of cross-region and cross-state efforts.